Luchanaaaaa/Fatigue-Detection-System/README.md

-# Fatigue Detection System
+# Drowsy Driver Detection

-A real-time fatigue detection application using Python, OpenCV, dlib, and PyQt5.
+A real-time fatigue detection application for classifying drowsy and non-drowsy drivers.
+Capstone project for Computer Vision class.

 ## Table of Contents